 The most common form of auction is the open ascending price auction, where bidders compete openly against each other, with each subsequent bid being higher than the previous bid.
-Some of the goods sold by private auctioneers include paintings, antiques, expensive wines, rare collectibles, livestock, used cars, etc.
+Some of the goods sold by private auctioneers include paintings, antiques, expensive wines, rare collectibles, livestock, and used cars.

-There are questions on who between the buyer and seller should compensate the auctioneer for overseeing the auction process.
-However, over the years, auctioneers have mostly charged their fees on the sellers.
+There are questions as to who, between the buyer and seller, should compensate the auctioneer for overseeing the auction process.
+However, over the years, auctioneers have mostly charged their fees to sellers.
 Here are some of the ways in which an auctioneer gets paid:

-The most common method that auctioneers use to collect their dues is through commissions.
-The auctioneer typically charges a percentage of the gross sales as commission.
-For example, if the auctioneer charges a 10% commission on the gross sales of $100,000 for a rare portrait, it means that the auctioneer will earn $10,000 in commission.
+The most common method that auctioneers use to earn their money is through commissions.
+The auctioneer typically charges a percentage of the gross sale amount as commission.
+For example, if the auctioneer charges a 10% commission on the gross sale of $100,000 for a rare portrait, it means that the auctioneer will earn $10,000 in commission.

 An auctioneer may also enter into an agreement with a client for an hourly pay structure.
 This means that the auctioneer will be paid according to the number of hours they spent auctioning a client’s asset or assets.
-For example, if the two parties agree on a $200 per hour rate, it means that if the auctioneer works for four hours, that client will pay $800 for the hours spent auctioneering.
+For example, if the two parties agree on a $200 per hour rate, that means that if the auctioneer works for four hours, then the client will pay them $800 for the hours spent auctioneering.

 The auctioneer may also charge their client a fixed fee for their auctioneering service.
-The fee remains fixed regardless of the sales proceeds and the duration taken to auction the asset.
+The fee remains fixed regardless of the sales proceeds and the duration of time taken to auction the asset(s).
 For example, an auctioneer may agree with a seller on a $1,000 fixed charge regardless of whether the seller earns $10,000 or even $100,000 from the auction.

 An auctioneer may also earn a salary if they are employed to offer auctioneering services on a full-time basis.
 This may occur when an organization or government department organizes auctions on a regular basis.
-For example, the tax authority and police department may have confiscated items that require to be sold periodically, and they can hire a fulltime auctioneer to hold the auctions rather than hire a different auctioneer everytime they conduct an auction.
+For example, the tax authority and police department may have confiscated items that require being sold at periodic auctions.
+They may hire a fulltime auctioneer to hold the auctions, rather than hire a different auctioneer every time they need to conduct an auction.

 Fee plus expenses

-The other option is to charge a fee, either using the commission, flat rate or salary, plus all the expenses incurred by the auctioneer in the process of selling the asset.
-Some of these expenses may include meals, hotel charges, travel, cost of hiring staff and marketing costs.
-These costs are incurred to support the sale of the asset, usually an expensive asset like rare collectibles, paintings, and artworks.
+The other option is to charge a fee, either using the commission, flat rate, or salary, plus all the expenses incurred by the auctioneer in the process of selling the asset.
+Some of these expenses may include meals, hotel charges, travel, cost of hiring staff, and marketing costs.
+These costs are incurred to support the sale of the asset, usually an expensive asset such as rare collectibles, paintings, and artworks.

 There two main types of auctions that are commonly used by auctioneers.
 They include:

-The items are allocated in bid order such that, the highest bidder takes their items first, followed by the second highest bidder, and so forth until all the items are completed.
-This method is popular in the Netherlands, during the sale of perishables like fish, tobacco, and tulips.
-It is also employed in financial markets during currency exchanges and market orders in stock.
+The items are allocated in bid order, such that the highest bidder takes their items first, followed by the second-highest bidder, and so forth until all the items are completed.
+This method is popular in the Netherlands, during the sale of perishables such as fish, tobacco, and tulips.
+It is also employed in financial markets during currency exchanges and in handling market orders for stock.